ocrest/broccoli-sass-image-vars/README.md

 `[options.inline]` *{Array|String}*

-An array of globs or a simple glob string for images, for which a variables with data URI must be created (must exists at least one file for the each search pattern).
+An array of globs or a simple glob string for images, for which a variables with data URI must be created.

 Default value: `[]`